SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Add optional printf-style formatting to a placeholder, e.g. `<mean[.2f]>` for two decimal places.

-      - Multiple legends can coexist and data can be assigned to specific legends via `SetLegend(n)`.
+      - Multiple legends can coexist -- they're numbered from 1 in the order they're added -- and data can be assigned to a specific one via `SetLegend(n)`, e.g. `SetLegend(2)`.

+      - Legends can be added manually at a fixed position, or auto-placed by leaving the position out, just like text boxes.

       - Individual entries are looked up via `GetEntry(n)` and customized independently, e.g. to override a label.